codelive/ease-framework/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Build custom forms/lists in WP Pages/Posts to read/write to Google Sheets, Cloud SQL & MySQL and up/download files to S3 or Google Drive
+Build custom forms/lists in WordPress Pages/Posts to read/write to Google Sheets, Cloud SQL & MySQL and up/download files to S3 or Google Drive

 == Description ==

 The Cloudward EASE framework is an HTML-like, markup language that allows you to:

 Create complex and beautifully designed web apps.